render-engine/render-engine/docs/docs/parsers.md

 ## MarkdownPageParser

-In many cases you will want to create rich content.
+In many cases, you will want to create rich content.
 Render Engine comes with a `MarkdownPageParser` that can be used to parse Markdown files.
 You can also pass in attributes to the page via frontmatter at the top of the markdown file.

 ```python
 from render_engine.parsers.base_parsers import BasePageParser